 Good practices: once the discussion has gone several times around the table, the chief speaks when everyone has said “I pass.”
 In a digital sprint, after about 15 minutes, he/she asks if everyone has finished and then speaks.

-Only round tables and digital sprints allow the creation of hybridization.
+Only Round-Table and digital sprint techniques allow the hybridization of ideas expressed by a group.
 No hybridization if participants do not share the floor with active mutual listening.
-With the Post-its wall technique, each person writes his or her own post-its on their own side and then the speech is not necessarily distributed in the verbal debriefing phase.
+With the Post-it wall technique, each person writes his or her own post-its on their own (independently).
+Moreover, the speech is distributed in writing, but not necessarily in the oral debriefing phase.
+Therefore, there is no hybridization in the writing and very little, or too little, in the oral phase.

-Lessons learned: there are conditions favorable to hybridization: benevolence, humility and patience.
-Time is the worst adjustment variable in collective reflection: you must consent to make the time, especially if you favor discussion over writing.
+Lessons learned: there are conditions favorable to hybridization: benevolence, listening, humility and patience.
+Time is the worst adjustment variable in collective reflection: you must consent to make the time, especially if you favor speaking over writing.

 5. Distributed Speech

-Lessons learned: those who express themselves well (verbal intelligence, good orators), those with charisma, the “quick”, the extroverted, the chatty, the elder, the chief will occupy 80% of the speaking time even though they are a minority.
-The meek, the introverted, the “non-expert,” the young, people with a complex or jaded by meetings, have very good ideas, do you want to hear them?
+Lessons learned: those who express themselves well (verbal intelligence, good orators), those with charisma, the “quick,” the extroverted, the chatty, the elder, the chiefs will occupy 80% of the speaking time even though they are a minority.
+The meek, the introverted, the “non-expert,” the young, people with a complex or jaded by meetings: they have very good ideas, do you want to hear them?

 6. Knowing how to be quiet